-The Negotiation Lab is working with Aaron Hudson-Tyreman at Queen Mary University, London on developing a online assessment tool for evaluating negotiating teams.
+The Negotiation Lab is now offering a new online assessment tool for evaluating negotiating teams.
 Utilising the commercial psychometric tool ORPHEUS, under license from Pearson Publishing Ltd., the methodology is designed to elicit a point in time profile that aims to contribute to a greater understanding of negotiation practice and future training needs.

 Orpheus is a work-based measure of personality; it provides you with a comprehensive measure of a candidate's personality, assessing traits that will contribute to an individual's performance at work.
 In combination with the Thomas-Kilmann Conflict Mode Instrument, which is used by the Negotiation Lab in it's new on-line training & assessment platform, an Orpheus report will answer the most important questions about both potential and current negotiators:

 As well as the big five measures of Fellowship, Authority, Conformity, Emotion and Detail, it contains an Unlikely Responses Scale (Lie, Social Desirability, or Impression Management) and seven minor scales assessing the integrity traits of Proficiency, Work Orientation, Patience, Fair-mindedness, Loyalty and Initiative.

 The mechanism for implementing the test instrument can be achieved any where in the world as it is an online procedure.
 The test contains 190 separate item response questions with a time limit factored at 25 minutes and under; Response time is a contributory measure.